minstrel1977/rust-reference-book/docs/authoring.md

 ### Editions

 The main text and flow should document only the current edition.
-Whenever there is a difference between editions, the differences should be called out with an "Edition Differences" block.
+Whenever there is a difference between editions, the differences should be called out with an "Edition differences" block.